 I have written and published books in two languages and various genres.
+And I have been lucky enough to be nominated for the odd award, winning on occasion.

 My debut was a volume of literary short stories in Afrikaans – Ekstra Dun vir Meer Gevoel (=Extra Thin for more Feeling).
 The stories have been widely anthologised.
 I then wrote the short historical novel Wydsbeen (=Spread-legged), which was shortlisted for the Rapport Prize and CNA Debut Prize.
 I moved from South Africa to New Zealand in 1998 and switched to writing in English.